5 Helpful Tips for Buddy Reading + Anchor Chart FREEBIE!

 With a targeted approach to teaching reading, you are the one who chooses appropriate pairs of readers.
 You choose the leveled books for them to read, and you choose how the readers work together.
 There will be other times in the day when they can choose their books and their partners.
 But,

-Choosing partners is not an easy task.
+Choosing buddies is not an easy task.
 You may want to consider:

 - partners that can work well together